How to prepare for coronavirus in the U.S. (Spoiler: Not sick? No need to buy any masks.)

 Common surgical masks block the droplets coming out of a sick person from getting into the air, but they are not tight enough to prevent what’s already in the air from getting in.

-There are specialized masks — known as N95 masks because they filter out 95 percent of airborne particles — that are more effective, and some online retailers are sold out of them.
-But there’s a problem: The masks are difficult without training.
+There are specialized masks – known as N95 masks because they filter out 95% of airborne particles – that are more effective, and some online retailers are sold out of them.
+But there’s a problem: The masks are difficult to use without training.
 They must be fitted and tested to work properly.

 “If you just buy them at CVS, you’re not going to do all that,” Brewer said.
 “You’re not going to get it fit-tested, and you’re not going to be wearing it properly, so all you’ve done is spend a lot of money on a very fancy face mask.”